When it comes to the financial management of any business, it’s often said that Cash Is King!

 Our accounting software, ProfitBooks allows us to import bank statements for reconciliation.
 This saves a lot of time and eliminates human errors.

 Register free and see how it works.

 Analyze inventory movement to determine which items are selling and which ones are duds that soak up your working capital.
 Try to keep inventory levels lean so that your working capital isn’t tied-up unproductively and unprofitably.

 Here is a guide to efficient inventory management techniques.

 4) Always Keep Buffer Money

-5) Implement Better System To Manage Cash Flow
+5) Implement a Better System To Manage Cash Flow

 6) Cust Costs, Control Cash Outflows

-Best way to control cash flow is to stay on top of your expenses.
-When we start making profits, we often tend to ignore the cost cutting opportunities.
+The best way to control cash flow is to stay on top of your expenses.
+When we start making profits, we often tend to ignore the cost-cutting opportunities.
 Unmanaged outflow could be a silent business killer.

 7) Keep Your Cash Growing

 Keep your cash balances in interest-earning accounts, which are available at most banks.
 In some cases, you might encounter a minimum balance requirement.
 However, since interest rates on these accounts are often lower than those of savings accounts, certificates of deposit (CDs), or money market accounts, consider keeping the bulk of your funds in higher-paying accounts, then transferring funds to meet the minimum balance requirement in your interest-bearing checking account (plus the total payments due that week or month).

 Avoid long-term certificates of deposit, which lock you in for a specific period, since redeeming them early may cost you interest.
 Either invest in penalty-free certificates or that portion of funds that you are not likely to need during the life of the CD.